Spanish version

 The Alhambra lit up at night with the Sierra Nevada behind it.

-But here's the wild part… roughly one in three of those people is connected to the University of Granada:
+Granada is a pretty small city with around 233,000 people but the interesting part is that about one in three of those people is connected to the University of Granada:

 • 70,000 students, professors and staff